fishworks/gofish/README.md

-# Fish, The Package Manager
+# GoFish, The Package Manager

 Features, usage and installation instructions can be found on the [homepage](https://gofi.sh).

-## What does Fish do?
+## What does GoFish do?

-Fish is a cross-platform systems package manager, bringing the ease of use of Homebrew to Linux and Windows.
+GoFish is a cross-platform systems package manager, bringing the ease of use of Homebrew to Linux and Windows.

 ```